Richard-W/neutron/README.md

 in your application by giving the constructor of the Application class it's second argument.
 The -c option will still be first choice.

-Well, the hello application is really simple and fits nicely into one function, but what if you want to build bigger applications?

-The RequestHandlerFunc (in the above case page_hello_world) is only a receiver.
-The library does not care when the function returns.
-What matters is the finish-method.
-It MUST be called eventually (because if it is not you got yourself a nice memory-leak), but you can do it whenever or whereever you want.

-Also note, that the user of your application can set worker_threads in the config-file to a value > 0 which will distribute the execution of your callbacks over several threads.
+Also note, that the user of your application can set worker_threads in the config-file to a value > 0 which will distribute the execution over several threads.
 You still need to use asynchronous operations because every thread is able to handle several connections.
-Also i strongly advise you to use the AsyncQueue-class to share data between your requests.
+Also i strongly advise you to use the AsyncQueue-class to share data between requests.